 Cosim just finished a piece about knowledge-norms and the mere likelihood evidentiary standard in most common-law civil matters; his current effort focuses on legal texts as blueprints, and he is beginning research to better explicate the the conservative virtue of adhering to precedent that’s judicially manifested in the stare decisis doctrine.
 Also in the pipeline is a paper on agent-relative notions of the good.

-Cosim has served on several academic committees, but he’s proudest of his role assisting with the CUNY Graduate Center’s weekly philosophy colloquium series.
-He has been Doctoral Research Fellow and Quantitative Reasoning Fellow.
 Before coming to philosophy, Cosim worked as a lawyer (mostly handling litigation in real estate and securities).
-As an undergraduate, he did work in biophysical chemistry.
+As an undergrad, he did research in biophysical chemistry.

 Contact Cosim Sayid via e-mail.